 The semi-structured interviews with school staff were all carried out by the researcher at the schools.
 The interviews sought to capture the views of staff on their experiences in mental health initiatives at the school, including current programmes, classroom practices, staff professional education and competence, staff wellbeing, and the schools' strengths and weaknesses in implementing such initiatives.
 When school leaders were interviewed, these included both the principal and the deputy principal(s) together; teachers were interviewed individually.
 Interviews followed the interview schedule, but participants were encouraged to elaborate on issues and to talk on related issues not raised in the interview schedule.
-Most interviews with school leaders took about one and half hours.
+Most interviews with teaching staff lasted between 45 minutes to one hour, whilst interviews with school leaders took about one and half hours.
 All interviews were recorded and were later transcribed by a research assistant in collaboration with the researcher.